WikiCommunityHealth/warnings-dropoff-analysis/README.md

 ## Chart

-Here, are listed the Chart produced by the scripts stored in the `plotter` folder
+Here, the plots, produced by the scripts stored in the `plotter` folder, are listed

 ### Users who have declared their withdraw from Wikipedia